OpenMiniServer/openthread/README.md

 }
 ```

-## 2.Await operation
+## 2.Await Model
-Create an OpenSync object in the current thread, send the OpenSync object to the child thread like a message and block and wait.
+Create an OpenSyncReturn object in the main thread, send it to the sub-thread and block waiting for the sub-thread to return.

-After receiving the message, the child thread sends a message to wake up the blocked thread.
-Use the OpenSync object to block the current thread and have the child thread return data through OpenSync.
+After receiving the message, the sub-thread sends a message to wake up and sends an OpenSync object to the main thread, waiting for the main thread to respond.

+After being awakened, the main thread receives the OpenSync object carried by the sub-thread message and wakes up the sub-thread.
 ```C++
 #include <assert.h>
 #include <iostream>